CASE STUDY IN PROBATE LAW

 - United States v.
 Cox; 15-40412 (5th Cir.
 2015): Government confessed error and moved to remand for resentencing when appellant’s brief established that Mr. Cox did not come within the ambit of the Armed Career Act, and at least nine (9) Guidelines points were incorrectly added to the score on which we was originally sentenced.

-State of Texas v. $11,000; 2015-55303 (151st Civil District Court of Harris County, Texas): My client’s cash was seized from his wallet at the Houston Intercontinental Airport even though there was no indication he had done anything illegal whatsoever and no criminal charged were ever pressed, much less investigated.
+State of Texas v. $11,000; 2015-55303 (151st Civil District Court of Harris County, Texas): My client’s cash was seized from his wallet at the Houston Intercontinental Airport even though there was no indication he had done anything illegal whatsoever and no criminal charges were ever pressed, much less investigated.
 After I filed a motion for summary judgment, the State dismissed the case and returned all the money with interest.